 Revenue and expenditure cash flows can be reliably forecast, monitored and reported on an annual basis.
-Staff costs make up the majority of expenditure and reporting systems on future staffing commitments are considered robust.
+Staff costs make up the majority of expenditure and reporting systems on future staffing commitments are considered robust though the current high inflation levels increase the risk.
 Contingencies are in place to cover costs related to sickness and maternity absence.